sjkelleyjr/Deadlock/chapters_2/chapter_09.md

 Mack typed back: "Define 'disruptive thinking.'"

-"According to the 23-page document Vincent just sent, it means 'challenging conventional approaches to problem-solving while maintaining alignment with strategic objectives.'"
+"According to the 23-page document Vincent just sent, it means 'challenging conventional approaches to problem-solving while maintaining alignment with strategic objectives.'
+Also, he mentioned something about 'vibe coding' being the future of software development."

 "So we're supposed to be disruptive but not too disruptive?"